ory/hydra/docs/telemetry.md

 and located [here](https://github.com/ory/hydra/tree/master/metrics).
 If you do not wish to help us improving ORY Hydra by sharing telemetry data, it is possible to [turn this feature off](#disabling-telemetry).

-To protect your privacy, we filter out any data that could identify you, or your users.
+To protect your privacy, we filter out any data that could identify you or your users.
 We are taking the following measures to protect your privacy:

-1. We only transmit information on how often endpoints are requested, how fast they respond and what http status code was sent.
+1. We only transmit information on how often endpoints are requested, how fast they respond and the reply's http status code.
 2. We filter out any query parameters, headers, response and request bodies and path parameters.
 A full list of transmitted URL paths is listed in section [Request telemetry](#request-telemetry).
 For example:
   * `GET /clients/1235` becomes `GET /clients`